honoki/bbrf-client/README.md

   * `cd bbrf-client`
   * `chmod +x init.sh`
   * `./init.sh`
+Follow the instructions it will prompt you for couchdb installation
 ### CouchDB server

 To use the bbrf client, makes sure you set up the bbrf server first.
 The tool was built to work with the document-based database [CouchDB](couchdb.apache.org).
 Below is a suggested way of deploying, but YMMV.